Shawn-DX/emiyaarcheryjournalpublic/PRIVACY_POLICY.md

-# Privacy Policy for Emiya Archery Journal
+# Privacy Policy for Target Archery Journal

 **Last Updated: January 2025**

 ## Introduction

-This Privacy Policy describes how Emiya Archery Journal ("we," "our," or "the app") collects, uses, and protects your information when you use our mobile application.
+This Privacy Policy describes how Target Archery Journal ("we," "our," or "the app") collects, uses, and protects your information when you use our mobile application.
 We are committed to protecting your privacy and ensuring the security of your personal information.

 ## Information We Collect